mswamyvvce/Quantum-Breast-Cancer-Detection-Using-Quantum-Classifiers/README.md

 Department of Electronics and Communication Engineering

-Vidyavardhaka College of Engineering, Mysuru, India
+Vidyavardhaka College of Engineering, Mysuru, Karnataka, India